scalone/oop/README.md

 This will get you the latest Rust nightly for your platform along with the latest Cargo.
 You should run this script almost every day to get the latest updates.

-If you are on Windows, you can directly download the latest 32bit (Rust and Cargo) or 64bit (Rust and Cargo) nightlies.
+If you are on Windows, you can directly download the latest 32bit (Rust and Cargo) or 64bit (Rust and Cargo) nightlies [here](http://www.rust-lang.org/).

 Alternatively, you can build Cargo from source.

-Check on other Operating Systems [here](http://www.rust-lang.org/).

 ### Compile